salatfreak/pyromaniac/docs/development.md

 ## Version Control
-Commits and pull requests shall be performed against the [dev][dev] branch or dedicated feature branches named "feat-" followed by a brief description of the feature in kebab-case.
+Commits and pull requests shall be performed against the [dev][dev] branch or dedicated feature branches named "feat/" followed by a brief description of the feature in kebab-case.
 When a stable version is reached, the *dev* branch may be merged into the *main* branch.